Isomorphism for Tournaments of Small Twin Width: Introduction

 \begin{theorem} The isomorphism problem for tournaments of twin width at most $k$ can be solved in time $k^{O(\log k)}\cdot n^{O(1)}$. \end{theorem}

-Interestingly, isomorphism testing for undirected graphs of bounded twin width is as hard as the general GI.
-This follows easily from the fact that an $\Omega(\log n)$-subdivision of every graph with $n$ vertices has bounded twin width \cite{BonnetGKTW21}.
+Interestingly, isomorphism testing for undirected graphs of bounded twin width at most $4$ is as hard as the general GI.
+This follows easily from the fact that a $\lceil 2\log n\rceil$-subdivision of every graph with $n$ vertices has twin width at most $4$ \cite{BergeBD22}.
 Once more, this demonstrates the special role of the tournament isomorphism problem, though here the reason is not group-theoretic, but purely combinatorial.

 Note that the dependence on the twin width $k$ of the algorithm in Theorem~\ref{thm:tww-isomorphism-intro} is subexponential, so our result implies that TI is in polynomial time even for tournaments of twin width $2^{O(\sqrt{\log n})}$.
 Since twin width is functionally smaller than clique width, our result implies that TI is also fixed-parameter tractable when parameterized by clique width.
-Additionally, we prove (Theorem~\ref{thm:tww-vs-dtw}) that the twin width of a tournament is functionally smaller than its \emph{directed tree width}, a graph parameter originally introduced in \cite{JohnsonRST01}.
+Additionally, we prove (Corollary~\ref{cor:tww-vs-dtw}) that the twin width of a tournament is functionally smaller than its \emph{directed tree width}, a graph parameter originally introduced in \cite{JohnsonRST01}.
 Since the directed tree width of every directed graph is smaller than its cut width or directed path width, the same also holds for these two parameters.
-Hence, TI is fixed-parameter tractable also when parameterized by clique width, directed tree width, directed path width or cut width.
+Hence, TI is fixed-parameter tractable also when parameterized by directed tree width, directed path width or cut width.
 To the best of our knowledge, this was not known for any of these parameters.
-The fact that twin width is functionally smaller that directed tree width, directed path width and cut width on tournaments is interesting in its own right, because this result does not extend to general directed graphs (for any of the three parameters).
+The fact that twin width is functionally smaller than directed tree width, directed path width and cut width on tournaments is interesting in its own right, because this result does not extend to general directed graphs (for any of the three parameters).